 Step 1 – Mise En Place

-Assemble all of the ingredients in one central place so you are rummaging all over your kitchen or pantry looking for things.
+Assemble all of the ingredients in one central place so you aren’t rummaging all over your kitchen or pantry looking for things.

 While you are collecting all of your ingredients, go ahead and preheat your oven to 325°F.

 Add the brown sugar, white sugar, margarine, egg, vanilla, water, flour, baking powder, baking soda, and salt to a large mixing bowl.
 Or use a stand mixer if you have one.
 I’m using one of my favorite stand mixers here – the Cuisinart SM55.

 Step 3 – Form the Dough

 Grease a 1/2 sized baking sheet with a bit of shortening or use a Silpat or another type of silicone liner.
 Use a medium sized cookie scoop to form dough balls or use a tablespoon to measure out rounded portions of about 1 1/2 tablespoons each.